robcalcote/413ClassWork/Sprints/sprint2.md

 -----------------------------
 |# # Unit Tests             |
 -----------------------------
-# # Create fixtures file with users, groups, permissions
+#X# Create fixtures file with users, groups, permissions
 #X# Unit test to create a user, set data, save, then load again and compare.
-# # Unit test for login and logout
+#X# Unit test for login and logout
 # # Unit test for group permissions
 # # Unit test for users and groups
 # # Unit test for changing password